Gabi-comm/Road-Damage-and-Defect-Recognition-Model/README.md

 3. Run all cells to train the data and to create a h5 file to use in the python code created <br/>
 4. Run the py code through cmd and using streamlit <br/>

+Note:<br/>
+Replace all path with the directory where the file is located<br/>